-Now we are familiar with some of the key terminology and characteristics of the different offer types, it’s time to determine which offer type is best suited for your solution.
+Now we are familiar with some of the key terminology and characteristics of the different offer types, it’s time to decide which offer type is best suited for your solution.

-The previous section will have given you a good feel for the characteristics of the different offer types
+The previous sections will have given you a feel for the characteristics of the different offer types

 In these labs we are focussing on the main offer types that have provisioning and transact capability; VM offer, Azure App offer and SaaS App offer.